khushaljethava/khushaljethava.github.io/_posts/2026-03-31-Explainable-AI-with-Python-SHAP-LIME.md

 A model says "loan denied."
 The customer asks why.
 If you can't answer, you have a compliance problem, a trust problem, and possibly a legal problem.

+When I deployed a car damage detection model using Detectron2 at Codiste, stakeholders and insurance partners needed to understand why the model classified certain damage as severe versus minor.
+Showing them SHAP-style feature attribution on the image regions driving the prediction was what turned skepticism into trust and ultimately got the model approved for production use.

 ```python
 import shap